Strike by Los Angeles teachers enters fifth day amid talks

 #ReadLocal

-Caputo-Pearl said negotiations likely would continue Friday and possibly through the weekend.
+But "we can't solve 40 years of underinvestment in public education in just one week or just one contract," he added.
+"And we can't fix these problems working separately.
+We have to do it together."

+Renewed negotiations organized by Mayor Eric Garcetti's office began Thursday afternoon and didn't break until after midnight.
+The mayor said it was "a productive day of negotiations" in a brief statement on Twitter.

-Mayor Eric Garcetti had urged both sides to resume talks at City Hall.
-The mayor does not have authority over the Los Angeles Unified School District but he has sought to help both sides reach an agreement.
+The mayor does not have authority over the district, but he has sought to help both sides reach an agreement.

-Teachers planned a huge rally at downtown's Grand Park on Friday — the first day with no rain in the forecast since the strike began.
+Union President Alex Caputo-Pearl earlier tempered expectations for an immediate resolution, noting that bargaining had gone on for 21 months before the strike and key differences remained.

 Clashes over pay, class sizes and support-staff levels in the district with 640,000 students led to its first strike in 30 years and prompted the staffing of classrooms with substitute teachers and administrators.

-Parents and children have joined the protests despite heavy rain that has drenched the city.
-Overall attendance fell to 83,900 students on Thursday.
+Parents and children have joined the protests despite heavy rain that drenched the city.
+Overall school attendance fell to 85,274 students on Friday, or 13 percent of the student population.

-With state funding dependent on attendance, student absences cost the district about $97 million over four days, the district said.
+With state funding dependent on attendance, student absences have cost the district about $125 million over five days, the district said.
 At the same time, it doesn't have to spend about $10 million a day on teacher pay.

+"There've been a lot of sleepless nights and hard days during this strike," Beutner said.
+"It has not been easy on anyone.
+That said, I remain optimistic about our ability to work together to find creative solutions to solve these long-term problems."

-The union representing principals urged LA Unified to close schools until the strike is over.
-If the district can't close the campuses, Associated Administrators of Los Angeles asked for additional resources for principals who have helped keep schools running while teachers walk picket lines.
+The union representing principals urged the district to close schools until the strike is over.
+If it can't close the campuses, Associated Administrators of Los Angeles asked for additional resources for principals who have helped keep schools running while teachers walk picket lines.

-In response, Beutner acknowledged the administrator's sacrifices but said LAUSD schools must remain open to provide a safe place for students.
+In response, Beutner acknowledged the administrators' sacrifices but said schools must remain open to provide a safe place for students.

-All 1,240 K-12 schools in the district were open — a departure from successful strikes in other states that emboldened the LA union to act.
+All 1,240 K-12 schools in the district have remained open, a departure from successful strikes in other states that emboldened the Los Angeles union to act.

 The union rejected the district's latest offer to hire nearly 1,200 teachers, counselors, nurses and librarians and to reduce class sizes by two students.
 It also included a previously proposed 6 percent raise over the first two years of a three-year contract.
 The union wants a 6.5 percent hike at the start of a two-year contract.